Jim McCormick (songwriter): Musical career

 While in high school, McCormick had formed the band Resonance with classmate Ed Conway.
-In 1991 the two formed The Bingemen: Marc Funti (drums), Cleaver Schmidt (bass and vocals), Conway (guitar), and McCormick (vocals).
+In 1991, the two formed The Bingemen: Marc Funti (drums), Cleaver Schmidt (bass and vocals), Conway (guitar), and McCormick (vocals).
 Playing primarily in a roots rock style, the band toured extensively with bands such as the Continental Drifters, Better than Ezra, the subdudes, Pat McLaughlin, Dash Riprock, and Cowboy Mouth.
 The band released their debut EP "Motor in the Ocean" in 1991 and a full-length self-titled album in 1996.
 In the same year the band performed at South by Southwest and at the New Orleans Jazz and Heritage Festival.
 They broke up in 1999.

 As a solo artist, McCormick has released four albums: 2001's Jim McCormick, You Can't Drown Your Sorrows in 2004, Live at Jazz Fest in 2012, and The Middle of the River in 2013.

 McCormick has served as a board of governors' vice-president for the Recording Academy and on the board of the Nashville Songwriters Association International.
-For more than a decade, McCormick has been an adjunct faculty member in the Music Industry Studies program at Loyola University in New Orleans as well as lectured on the craft and business of songwriting at Berkelee College of Music, Georgetown University, Vanderbilt University, Belmont University, and Tulane University, as well as at GrammyPro and NSAI events.
+For more than a decade, McCormick has been an adjunct faculty member in the Music Industry Studies program at Loyola University in New Orleans as well as lectured on the craft and business of songwriting at Berklee College of Music, Georgetown University, Vanderbilt University, Belmont University, and Tulane University, as well as at GrammyPro and NSAI events.
 He is a member of Nashville's Leadership Music class of 2013 and a recipient of the Academy of American Poets "Poetry Prize" and the Cutting Edge Music Conference's Lifetime Achievement Award.

 Along with notable New Orleanians PJ Morton, Jay Weigel, Raj Smoove, and others, he formed the New Orleans Music Economy (NOME) initiative in 2018 in partnership with Greater New Orleans Inc. to help promote music copyright infrastructure in his hometown.

 Songwriting

 After a visit to Nashville in 2000, McCormick began to consider using his formal training in poetry to write songs.
 He spent the next four years splitting time between New Orleans and Nashville, where he'd sleep on friends’ couches while writing three to four songs a day.
 In 2003, McCormick signed his first publishing agreement with James Stroud and Jimmy Metts at Generator Music Publishing Company, where he wrote for two years before signing with Warner Chappell Music.
-From 2010 to 2020 he held a publishing deal with BMG.
+From 2010 to 2020, he held a publishing deal with BMG.
 In April 2020, he signed with Eclipse Music Group.

 McCormick currently splits his time between Nashville and New Orleans.